Diff'rent Strokes: History

 NBC showed immediate interest and felt the format had potential; at their request the pitch was developed, with Coleman's character, Arnold, gaining an older brother, producers feeling Coleman would benefit from the addition of a second, slightly older child to interact with, and who could add a further dynamic to storylines.
 Producers immediately decided child actor Todd Bridges should play the older brother; he had appeared in a number of commercials and guest roles.
 The producers were also impressed by Bridges’ stint on the sitcom Fish, which had also been cancelled earlier in 1978.
 Bridges was offered the role without needing an audition.
-The pitch meeting to NBC took place on Friday May 9, 1978, with NBC immediately ordering an optional 26 episodes.
+The pitch meeting to NBC took place on May 9, 1978, with NBC immediately ordering an optional 26 episodes.

 A daughter to Bain's character and a housekeeper were added to the lineup.
 Producer Al Burton had spotted Dana Plato as part of a cheerleading team auditioning on The Gong Show and felt she had a spark about her, and recommended her for the role of Drummond's daughter Kimberly.
 Producers were keen to cast Charlotte Rae as housekeeper Edna Garrett, feeling that her more "traditional sitcom" talents would work well for the unusual line-up and that as an older character she would have good chemistry with Bain.
 As with Bridges, Rae was offered the role without audition, but was locked into a contract with CBS; however, Lear was determined to have Rae for the role and used his influence to convince CBS to release her from her contract, freeing her up to be available for the role.
 The title for the series eventually became Diff'rent Strokes, inspired by the phrase "Different strokes for different folks", popularized by boxer Muhammad Ali in 1966 (Ali himself makes a guest appearance in the second season).

 The sitcom stars Coleman as Arnold Jackson and Bridges as his older brother, Willis, two children from a poor section of Harlem whose deceased mother previously worked for rich widower Philip Drummond (Bain), and on her deathbed asked him to take care of her sons, their father already being deceased.
 They live in a penthouse with Drummond, his daughter Kimberly (Plato), and their housemaid.
 At the outset of the series, the role of housemaid is filled by Rae as Mrs. Garrett; when Rae departed for spin-off series The Facts of Life during the second season, she was replaced by Adelaide Brubaker (Volz), who in turn, was replaced by Pearl Gallagher (Catlett) from the fifth season until the end of the run.
 They lived in the penthouse suite at 697 Park Avenue in New York City.
-As Arnold, Coleman popularized the catchphrase "What'cha talkin' 'bout, Willis?" with the ending varying depending on whom he was addressing.
-Early episodes mostly address typical family sit-com issues, but as the series progresses, it sometimes focuses on more serious topics, including drug abuse, alcoholism, hitchhiking, child abuse and crime.
+As Arnold, Coleman popularized the catchphrase "What'choo talkin' 'bout, Willis?" with the ending varying depending on whom he was addressing.
+Early episodes mostly address typical family sitcom issues, but as the series progresses, it sometimes focuses on more serious topics, including drug abuse, alcoholism, hitchhiking, child abuse and crime.